Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Abstract

 \section{Abstract}

 This paper presents an efficient model predictive path integral (MPPI) control framework for systems with complex nonlinear dynamics.
 To improve the computational efficiency of classic MPPI while preserving control performance, we replace the nonlinear dynamics used for trajectory propagation with a learned linear deep Koopman operator (DKO) model, enabling faster rollout and more efficient trajectory sampling.
 The DKO dynamics are learned directly from interaction data, eliminating the need for analytical system models.
-The resulting controller, termed MPPI-DK, is evaluated in simulation on pendulum balancing and surface vehicle navigation tasks, and validated on hardware through reference-tracking experiments on a quadruped robot.
-Experimental results demonstrate that MPPI-DK achieves control performance close to MPPI with true dynamics while substantially reducing computational cost, enabling efficient real-time control on robotic platforms.
+The resulting controller, termed MPPI-DK, is evaluated in simulation on inverted pendulum swing-up and stabilization and surface vehicle navigation tasks, and validated on hardware through reference-tracking experiments on a quadruped robot.
+Experimental results demonstrate that MPPI-DK achieves control performance close to MPPI using true dynamics while substantially reducing computational cost, enabling efficient real-time control on robotic platforms.
+These results indicate that MPPI-DK provides an effective surrogate for sampling-based control when nonlinear dynamics propagation limits the achievable control frequency.